WYSO: History

 In 2019, General Manager Neenah Ellis, working with leadership from the station, college and community, helped lead a process for WYSO to become independently owned, though still operated from the Antioch's Yellow Springs campus.
 In exchange, the college received $3.5 million as compensation.
 The station continued working in collaboration with the college by remaining in the campus's Kettering Building and offering an internship program for college students.
 Meanwhile, Antioch students have revived the low-watt radio station on campus — called Anti-Watt — which can be heard on 101.5 FM or streamed online.

-In July 2021, after tripling its reporting staff in the prior 18 months, the station announced it was relocating out of the Kettering Building on the Antioch College campus and into the Union School House owned by Iron Table Holdings, which in turn was owned by Yellow Springs resident and comedian Dave Chappelle.
+In July 2021, after tripling its reporting staff in the prior 18 months, the station announced it was relocating out of the leaking and maintenance-needy Kettering Building on the Antioch College campus and into the Union School House owned by Iron Table Holdings, which in turn was owned by Yellow Springs resident and comedian Dave Chappelle.
 The building, built in 1872, was being fully renovated, and a two-story addition was being constructed on the west side.
-As of early 2025, the Schoolhouse building was still undergoing renovations, but WYSO had raised the necessary $2.5M for its part of the project.
-By late 2025, move-in was expected to begin in October and be completed by early-to-mid January, 2026.
+WYSO made its first broadcast from the new facility on March 18, 2026, and had officially relocated by the first week of April.
+The station is located on the first two floors of the original School House structure, plus the first floor of the two-story addition, about 19,000 square feet in all.
+WYSO spent about $4 million for its portion of the expense, plus higher rent than at the Antioch location.

 Separately, the station opened an auxiliary 500-square-foot storefront in Dayton in August of 2024.

-As of 2021, WYSO is a 50,000-watt station broadcasting 24/7 and reaching fourteen counties in southwest Ohio with a potential audience of nearly two million.
-Its staff of twenty-two full-time members and dozens of volunteers produce over 40 hours of original local content each week.
+WYSO is a 50,000-watt station broadcasting 24/7 and reaching fourteen counties in southwest Ohio with a potential audience of nearly two million.
+As of early 2026, WYSO employs 23 full-time staffers, more than a dozen freelancers and contractors, and about 30 volunteers—now called the Amplifier Corps—with the hope to recruit dozens more.